KaiGarcia/KaiGarcia/README.md

 ### Hi there 👋
-🔭 I’m currently working on open source for Ivy (check my repos) 🌱 I’m currently learning at the University of Hawaii at Manoa
+🔭 I’m currently working my first web development job!
+🌱 I’m currently learning at the University of Hawaii at Manoa
 <!--
 **KaiGarcia/KaiGarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.